 I am also interested in exploring what social media platform might be best for a leader.
 (I tend to gravitate to the image-friendly sites like Facebook and Instagram.)
+I might get Instagram followers who I can transform into my judges and audience.
 Perhaps because I am an artist, and possibly because I run screaming from any mechanism tallying my character limits!
 I make my living as a grant writer and character limits give me chronic dyspepsia.

 Named the new Executive Chairman of Starbucks, Howard Schultz (soon to be the former CEO) stated in an article published in the Economist “the currency of leadership is transparency.”
 I could not agree more.
 Preemptive or mercurial reactions serve as short-term solutions; bold, deliberate transparency will succeed over the long-term.